KarinSuwazono/Turn_sequence_chemotaxis/README.md

 ## Data

 All necessary data files for reproducing the figures are located in the `Data` directory.
-Large data files within this directory are managed using **Git Large File Storage (LFS)**.
+(Large data files within this directory are managed using **Git Large File Storage (LFS)**.)

-**Important:** To ensure proper access to these large data files, please follow the instructions below *before* running the code.

-### Git LFS Installation and Setup

-1.  **Install Git LFS:**
-    If you don't have Git LFS installed, please install it.
-You can find installation instructions for your operating system on the [Git LFS website](https://git-lfs.com/).
-For example, on macOS using Homebrew, you can use:
-    ```bash
-    brew install git-lfs
-    ```

-2.  **Initialize Git LFS for this repository:**
-    After installing Git LFS, navigate to the root directory of this repository in your terminal and run:
-    ```bash
-    git lfs install
-    ```

-3.  **Download the tracked files:**
-    To download the large data files managed by LFS, run the following command in the repository's root directory:
-    ```bash
-    git lfs pull
-    ```

 ## Code